 US.
 Small Business The Small Business Development Center is partially funded by the U.S. Small Business Administration.
-SBDC operates under Cooperative Agreement SBAOEDSB-24-0096.
+SBDC operates under an annual Cooperative Agreement.
 All SBA programs and services are provided to the public on a nondiscriminatory basis.
 Reasonable accommodations for persons with disabilities will be made if requested at least 2 weeks in advance.